Tamás Wittinghoff

 Tamás Wittinghoff (born 9 September 1958) is a Hungarian civil engineer, politician, who has been the mayor of Budaörs since 1991.

 Career

 He received his degree from the Faculty of Civil Engineering of Budapest University of Technology in 1984.
 Before the fall of communism, he worked as a construction engineer on water supply and sewage treatment systems, and environmental protection projects.

 He was first elected as mayor of Budaörs in February 1991.
 During the 2006 municipal elections, he was appointed to the Pest County Assembly.
 He is a founding member of the Board of Trustees of the Pest County Business Development Foundation.
 He is a council member of Budaörs Fejlődéséért Egyesület (For the Development of Budaörs Association) since 2010.
 He personally officiated the fifth wedding of former Mayor of Budapest Gábor Demszky in 2018.
-He got envolved in a sex scandal right before the 2019 municipal elections.
+He got involved in a sex scandal right before the 2019 municipal elections.
 However, he later won again with a remarkably high 71.65% of votes.